 Overview

-Goldilocks-CSS is built to support a split complementary colour scheme for the main web page decoration.
+Goldilocks-CSS is built to support a complementary colour scheme for the main web page decoration.
 By using HSL values, the hue can be rotated around 360° to select a primary colour by using the variable --main-color.
-The default is 140°.
+The default is 185° (teal).
 Saturation and lightness can then be chosen to finalize that primary colour.
-A variable —main-color-offset controls the complementary colours.
-The default is 30 degrees.
-Setting this to 120° produces a triadic colour scheme.
+A secondary colour (hue = 37°, warm sand) and supports the primary colour.
+A "call to action" colour is the complement of the primary colour (at hue = 22°, tangerine).
 All three of these decoration colours have light and dark variants to support backgrounds and hover states.

-Note that notification colours (success, warning, danger) have fixed HSL variables as they are more standard and have specific meaning.
-Also the link colour and shades of grey are also provided and have fixed HSL fixed variables.
+Note that notification colours (info, success, warning, danger) have fixed HSL variables as they are more standard and have specific meaning.
+Also, the link colour and shades of grey are also provided and have fixed HSL fixed variables.
 You can, of course, adjust these variables to suit your needs.

 Accessibility